hlavacs/ViennaEntityComponentSystem/README.md

     VecsRegistry{}.swap(handle1, handle2); //if both handles of same type VecsRegistry<MyEntityTypeNode>{}.swap(handle1, handle2);  //if both handles of type MyEntityTypeNode

 The entities are swapped only if they are of the same type.
+Note that this does not work between different entity types, especially also for the same entity type having different tags, since these are stored in different tables.
 You can ask for the number of valid entities currently in VECS using

     VecsRegistry{}.size(); //return total number of entities in VECS VecsRegistry<MyEntityTypeNode>{}.size(); //return number of entities of type MyEntityTypeNode in VECS